 The musical talents of Douglas Newell have touched audiences throughout the Oklahoma.
 He has conducted ESO performances in Muskogee, Oklahoma City’s Civic Center Music Hall with the Canterbury Choral Society, the Tulsa Performing Arts Center, the National Western Heritage Museum, the Gala Opening Concert of the Quartz Mountain Performing Arts Facility, the Northwest Oklahoma Concert Series in Alva, the Woodward Arts Theater, the Poncan Theater in Ponca City, and in Weatherford.
 Maestro Newell and the ESO have recorded an album entitled Oklahoma, Where the West Remains with western artist RW Hampton.
 The album was the recipient of a Wrangler Award from the National Western Heritage Museum as Album of the Year in the field of traditional Cowboy music.

-In April of 2019, Maestro Newell will conduct the University of Central Oklahoma Opera Theatre in a production of Mozart’s Cosi fan Tutte.
+In April of 2019, Maestro Newell conducted the University of Central Oklahoma Opera Theatre in a production of Mozart’s Cosi fan Tutte.
 When not on the podium, Douglas may be found at the piano accompanying his favorite soprano Lawana Newell in a program entitled The Maestro and the Missus.
 A poignant albeit serendipitous look at love, the program features songs of Irving Berlin, George Gershwin and Cole Porter.